santacodes/flames/README.md

 # flames
-Python Program for the famous FLAMES game
+Python Program for the FLAMES game